-Part of what makes a team great is the each person brings to the table.
+Part of what makes a team great is the mix of different personalities and perspectives each person brings to the table.
 But those differences also mean that misunderstandings and miscommunications are bound to happen at some point.
 And when they do, it can put a real strain on your team, jeopardizing the success of your project—and possibly even your organization.

 When team communication starts to unravel, what do you do?
 And how do you minimize the number of mishaps along the way?